apache/pekko/akka-docs/src/main/paradox/remoting-artery.md

 that if a host has multiple names (different DNS records pointing to the same IP address) then only one of these can be *canonical*.
 If a message arrives to a system but it contains a different hostname than the expected canonical name then the message will be dropped.
 If multiple names for a system would be allowed, then equality checks among
-@apidoc[akka.actor.ActorRef] instances would no longer to be trusted and this would violate the fundamental assumption that an actor has a globally unique reference on a given network.
+@apidoc[actor.ActorRef] instances would no longer to be trusted and this would violate the fundamental assumption that an actor has a globally unique reference on a given network.
 As a consequence, this also means that localhost addresses (e.g. *127.0.0.1*) cannot be used in general (apart from local development) since they are not unique addresses in a real network.